 How To Clean Stamped Concrete

+Regardless of what type of sealer you use on stamped decorative concrete, a dry surface is the key to success in sealer application.
 Allow the concrete to dry for at least 24 hours after washing.
-Not allowing the concrete to fully dry will cause the applied sealer to turn milky white where ever water is left over.
-It will also shorten the life of the sealer.
-Very humid days allow 48 hours to dry before sealing.
+Not allowing the concrete to fully dry will cause the applied sealer to turn milky white where there is humidity under the sealer.